 Understanding the half round gutter slope for proper drainage

-Why correct gutter pitch directly impact roof protection?
+Why does correct gutter pitch directly impact roof protection?

 Common problems caused by an incorrect gutter slope